NikolaiT/se-scraper/README.md

     debug_level: 1,
     // specify flags passed to chrome here
     chrome_flags: [],
-    // path to output file, data will be stored in JSON
-    output_file: 'examples/results/baidu.json',
-    // whether to prevent images, css, fonts from being loaded
-    // will speed up scraping a great deal
-    block_assets: false,
     // path to js module that extends functionality
     // this module should export the functions:
     // get_browser, handle_metadata, close_browser